scraperwiki/swbox/README.md

 `swbox clone <boxName>` – Make a local copy of the entire contents of `<boxName>`

-`swbox sync` (from inside a local clone) – Synchronise the local clone with the original box, one-off
+`swbox push` (from inside a local clone) – Push changes from a local clone of a box back up to the original box

 `swbox update` – Download latest version of swbox